avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

     function getSecurityModule() external view returns (address);

-    /// @notice Get the validation details for a given validation ID function getValidation(bytes32 validationID) external view returns (Validation memory);
+    /// @notice Get the validation details for a given validation ID function getValidation(
+        bytes32 validationID
+    ) external view returns (Validation memory);

-    /// @notice Get a Subnet validator's active validation ID function getValidatorActiveValidation(bytes32 nodeID) external view returns (bytes32);
+    /// @notice Get an L1 validator's active validation ID function getValidatorActiveValidation(
+        bytes memory nodeID
+    ) external view returns (bytes32);

-    /// @notice Get the current Subnet validator set (list of NodeIDs) function getActiveValidatorSet() external view returns (bytes32[] memory);
+    /// @notice Get the current L1 validator set (list of NodeIDs) function getActiveValidatorSet() external view returns (bytes32[] memory);

-    /// @notice Get the total weight of the current Subnet validator set function subnetTotalWeight() external view returns (uint64);
+    /// @notice Get the total weight of the current L1 validator set function l1TotalWeight() external view returns (uint64);

-    /// @notice Get the list of message IDs associated with a validator of the Subnet function getValidatorValidations(bytes32 nodeID) external view returns (bytes32[] memory);
+    /// @notice Get the list of message IDs associated with an L1 validator function getValidatorValidations(
+        bytes memory nodeID
+    ) external view returns (bytes32[] memory);

     /**
      * @notice Set the address of the security module attached to this manager
-     * @param securityModule_ The address of the security module */ function setSecurityModule(address securityModule_) external;
+     * @param securityModule_ The address of the security module */ function setSecurityModule( address securityModule_
+    ) external;

     /**
      * @notice Verifies and sets the initial validator set for the chain through a P-Chain
-     * SubnetConversionMessage.
+     * SubnetToL1ConversionMessage.
-     * @param subnetConversionData The subnet conversion message data used to recompute and verify against the subnetConversionID.
+     * @param conversionData The Subnet conversion message data used to recompute and verify against the ConversionID.
-     * @param messsageIndex The index that contains the SubnetConversionMessage Warp message containing the subnetConversionID to be verified against the provided {subnetConversionData}
+     * @param messsageIndex The index that contains the SubnetToL1ConversionMessage Warp message containing the ConversionID to be verified against the provided {conversionData}
      */
     function initializeValidatorSet(
-        ValidatorMessages.SubnetConversionData calldata subnetConversionData,
+        ConversionData calldata conversionData,
         uint32 messsageIndex
     ) external;

     /**
-     * @notice Initiate a validator registration by issuing a RegisterSubnetValidatorTx Warp message
+     * @notice Initiate a validator registration by issuing a RegisterL1ValidatorTx Warp message
-     * @param nodeID The ID of the node to add to the Subnet
+     * @param nodeID The ID of the node to add to the L1
-     * @param weight The weight of the node on the Subnet
+     * @param blsPublicKey The BLS public key of the validator
-     * @param expiry The time after which this message is invalid
+     * @param registrationExpiry The time after which this message is invalid
+     * @param remainingBalanceOwner The remaining balance owner of the validator
-     * @param signature The Ed25519 signature of [subnetID]+[nodeID]+[blsPublicKey]+[weight]+[timestamp]
+     * @param disableOwner The disable owner of the validator
-     */
-    function initiateValidatorRegistration(
-        bytes32 nodeID,
-        uint64 weight,
-        uint64 expiry,
+     * @param weight The weight of the node on the L1 */ function initiateValidatorRegistration( bytes memory nodeID, bytes memory blsPublicKey, uint64 registrationExpiry,
+        PChainOwner memory remainingBalanceOwner,
-        bytes memory signature
+        PChainOwner memory disableOwner,
+        uint64 weight
     ) external returns (bytes32);

     /**